coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 authors = "Samantha Wittke"
 +++

 CodeRefinery, supported by the Nordic e-infrastructure collaboration (NeiC), is dedicated to enhancing FAIR (Findable, Accessible, Interoperable, and Reusable) research software development practices.
 Our workshops aim to provide essential training in research software development, and we’re continually exploring new methods to make this learning process effective and inclusive.
 Through our train the trainer workshop we aim to share these practices and give some insights into why we do things as we do.
-The workshop was highly interactive, and apart from us sharing our experiences we are also encouraging everyone to share their own experiences.
+The workshop was highly interactive, and apart from us sharing our experiences we also encouraged everyone in the workshop to share their own experiences.
 While it is not a requirement to become a CodeRefinery instructor after going through the workshop, we are welcoming everyone interested to join our pool of instructors.

-You do not have to be an expert in all topics taught in our workshop.
+This blogpost serves as report from the workshop as well as a collection of the wonderful contributions from all participants throughout the workshop.

+## Workshop setup

-The workshop in August / September 2024 was not the first time we taught our practices, however a lot has changed throughout the years and materials needed to be updated.
-Also the format was new, splitting the four half day workshop days across four Tuesdays.
+The workshop in August / September 2024 was not the first time we shared how we run things, however a lot has changed throughout the years and materials needed to be updated.
+We also added more exercises and discussions for participants to get to know and learn from each other.
+We also updated the format, splitting the four half day workshop days across four Tuesdays.

+## Workshop materials

+The workshop materials are available at XX.
+We decided to not record this workshop to make it a safe space for interaction.
-Previous iterations materials: XX and XX.
+You can also find previous iterations materials XX and XX.
+The materials are under CC-BY licensed and we encourage anyone to reuse them.
+Let us know and we can help advertize your materials/course on our website!
+The materials themselves also explain how you can create your own lesson materials in the same style using the CodeRefinery lesson template (XX).

+## Participants

 For this workshop, we had a record interest in the workshop with 82 registrations including instructors from 22 countries with most participants joining from Finland, United Kingdom, Norway, Sweden, Netherlands and Germany, with 10-40 participants attending the sessions.
 The sessions were standalone and it was free for participants to choose which session to attend.

-This blogpost serves as report from the workshop as well as a collection of the wonderful contributions from all participants throughout the workshop.

-As we wanted this workshop to be highly interactive we decided to not record the sessions.
-All lesson materials are available at https://coderefinery.github.io/train-the-trainer/.

 ## Workshop themes and topics